 In the next study it is possible to see research with a similar issue to the previous one, but with a quantitative method of research that was conducted by Dietz-Uhler & Murrell (1999).
 They examined the relationship between game outcomes and fan reactions in the course of one season.
 Data was collected from 74 participants (students from an introductory social psychology class) during a university football season spanning of 14 weeks.
 Based on social identity theory perceptions of the team after each match, three aspects were tested: expectations, outcome and media attention.
 The questionnaire consisted of 16 items on the Collective Self-Esteem Scale (goodness, successfulness, intelligence, and skilfulness) on a 7-point scale, which was filled in before the match.
 After the match, a questionnaire about respondents’ reactions to the match including an evaluation of levels of identification with the outcome (win or loss), the expected outcome (favourite or underdog to win) and media attention (positive or negative) was filled in; a total of 19 items were used.
 If one analyses this research, probably conducting a two-phase questionnaire is a very good way to measure this factor to provide a good basis for comparison.
 But even so, the small number of participants in addition to the fact that the research was conducted in one specific class only can limit the possibility to assume that the results are applicable to a larger and more heterogeneous population.
 One thing that was done in the current research in a similar way to that in the study just described was that the time frame in which the data collection was performed was in the course of one season.

-With a relatively small number of items Kerr et al. (2005) also investigated fans’ reactions to the outcome of a match of their favourite team, like in the previous two articles.
+With a relatively small number of items Kerr et al. (2005) also investigated fans’ reactions to the outcome of a match of their favourite team, such as in the previous two articles.
 The questionnaire was filled in by 333 participants before the start of the match (183 fans), during the half-time (55 fans) and after a match (95 fans); the entire survey was conducted during two professional soccer games corresponding to the J-League (Japanese league).
 In total it consisted of 17 items: pleasant emotions (8 items), unpleasant emotions (8 items), and tension stress/effort stress (1 item) all on a 7-point scale.
 As the author identified in a previous article, the method of collecting data in several stages of the match is very common in research regarding match outcomes and fans’ behaviour.
 In this particular case the lack of balance in the number of respondents might cause a problem.

 In the last three articles that study the same issue, match outcome and fan reactions, one can see two with a quantitative method and one with a qualitative one with small differences in the quantity of items that grow from one article to the next.
 These three studies research the affective construct from a narrow and specific point of view; the next articles presented study the same construct with the help of the loyalty factor, with a wider approach, since loyalty is a factor that can be formed and addressed from different perspectives as is evident in the article.